YASH-MOHARIR/MojiMatch-Kiro/README.md

 > **Quick Summary:** Find the matching emoji between two cards before time runs out!
 Each card shows 8-20 emojis (depending on difficulty) with random sizes and rotations.
 Build combos for bonus points and time extensions.
 Choose from 4 difficulty levels (Easy, Medium, Hard, GOD).
 Compete on multiple leaderboards (All-Time, Weekly, GOD Mode) with the Reddit community.
 Built with React, TypeScript, HTML5 Canvas, and Redis.

+**Play directly on Reddit** - MojiMatcher runs natively in Reddit posts using Devvit's webview technology.
+Click the splash screen to launch the full-screen game experience!

 ## 🎯 What is MojiMatcher?

 MojiMatcher is a fast-paced visual puzzle game where players must quickly identify the single matching emoji between two cards.
 With only 30 seconds on the clock, players race to complete as many rounds as possible while building combos for massive point bonuses and time extensions.